coveo/source.coveo.com/_posts/2022-04-20-integrating-sentry-with-prefect-flows.md

 ```

 The first part of this method actually checks for different environment variables that should be set on this flow run
-to properly initialize Sentry with tags that will make it easier to report and understand where the exception is
+to properly initialize Sentry with tags.
+These tags will make it easier to report and understand where the exception is
 coming from.
 By having these different environment variables, it's possible to dynamically set tags such as the region where
-the code is running, the environment it’s in and what was the latest commit id is for this code.
+the code is running, the environment it’s in, and what is the latest commit id for this code.

-This kind of metadata enrichment will be super useful for developers when they will investigate errors in Slack if
+This kind of metadata enrichment will be super useful for developers when they investigate errors in Slack if
-anything expected happens with their scripts.
+anything unexpected happens with their scripts.

-After that, an SSM client needs to be instantiated using boto3 to retrieve the previously created SSM parameter that contains
+After that, an SSM client needs to be instantiated using Boto3 to retrieve the previously created SSM parameter that contains
 the Sentry DSN that is needed to initialize the Sentry SDK.
 Once the SDK is initialized, adding tags
 and context to Sentry using the provided [context](https://docs.prefect.io/api/latest/utilities/context.html) object
 from Prefect can be achieved in a simple manner using the `set_tag` and `set_context` methods.
 Metadata such as the